UPDATE: I’ve added a short section on the topic of sponsorship.

 However menial and trivial your early assignments may appear, give them your best effort.

 Getting things done means doing things you might not be interested in.
-No matter how sexy a project is, there are always boring tasks.
+No matter how exciting or appealing a project is, there are always boring tasks.
 Tedious tasks.
 Tasks that a less mature engineer may deem beneath their dignity or their job title.
 My good friend Kellan Elliot-McCrea (Etsy’s CTO) had this to say about it:

 Mature engineers lift the skills and expertise of those around them.